 It was never officially allowed but everyone knew somebody who used their PE hour to escape home for an hour, skip into town or just hang around doing nothing in particular.
 It required some evasion tactics but it wasn't like skipping maths or science.
 PE wasn't seen as a real subject.

 And it wasn't just the students.
 Many teachers feigned interest in PE.
-At best they'd throw you a ball to play with, at worst they wouldn't care if you turned up or not.
-Even the students who loved PE didn't respect it as an academic endeavour.
+At best, they'd throw you a ball to play with, at worst they wouldn't care if you turned up or not.
+Even the students who loved PE didn't respect it as an academic endeavour in the past.

 Because it wasn't an academic endeavour.